Marcus-idk/TradingBot/docs/Roadmap.md

     - Urgency: news and social urgency detectors run as stubs, logging basic stats and returning no urgent items.
     - Prices: `DataPoller._process_prices` treats the first configured price provider as primary, stores only its price per symbol, and logs warnings for missing prices and errors for cross-provider mismatches ≥ $0.01.
   - Watermark commit:
-    - For each news and social provider, `WatermarkEngine.commit_updates` runs after storage to advance timestamp or ID watermarks in `last_seen_state` based on the data actually stored, including optional per-symbol marks for GLOBAL+bootstrap providers.
+    - For each news and social provider, `WatermarkEngine.commit_updates` runs after storage to advance timestamp or ID watermarks in `last_seen_state` based on the data actually stored.
   - Sleep until next cycle:
     - Logs per-cycle stats (news, social, prices, errors) and waits just long enough so that each loop boundary aligns with the configured `POLL_INTERVAL`, unless a shutdown signal or `stop()` request ends the loop.